mahadnav/Data-Analysis-of-GHG-Emissions-and-WRI/README.md

 # Data-Analysis-of-GHG-Emissions-and-WRI

 ## Introduction
-I chose this project for my Data Science course at LUMS in Spring 2022.
+I chose this project for my Data Science course at LUMS in Fall 2022.

 This notebook explores the relationship between greenhouse gas emissions, climate risk, and socioeconomic factors at a country level.
 The analysis aims to understand how emissions impact a country's vulnerability to climate-related risks, utilizing machine learning techniques and causal inference methods.
 Below is an overview of the notebook contents: